cbaldassari/manifold/readme.md

 rates and the Standard and Poor's index.
 This methodology combines the Wasserstein barycenter and Manifold Learning with the aim to identify common stochastic factors that drive the dynamics of energy commodity prices.
-Our analysis reveals the presence of a well-dened group of energy commodity markets that share similar characteristics.
+Our analysis reveals the presence of a well-defined group of energy commodity markets that share similar characteristics.
-To identify common stochastic factors, a Gaussian Mixture Model is tted to the Wasserstein barycenter of the discovered cluster by maximum likelihood using the Expectation-Maximization algorithm with an initialization strategy based on graph machine learning techniques.
-A ne-tuning of specic factors aecting the dynamic of energy commodity prices is also discussed.
+To identify common stochastic factors, a Gaussian Mixture Model is fitted to the Wasserstein barycenter of the discovered cluster by maximum likelihood using the Expectation-Maximization algorithm with an initialization strategy based on graph machine learning techniques.
+A fine-tuning of specific factors affecting the dynamic of energy commodity prices is also discussed.

 ## Reproducing the results